jonathansty/jonathansty.github.io/_portfolio/metaballs-gpu.md

 layout: post
 title: "Realtime metaballs"
 published: true
-description: realtime metaballs implemented using D3D11
+description: "A implementation of rendering simple metaballs to the screen using a 3D framework provided by Howest (DAE).
+This in order to demonstrate our knowledge of the graphics pipeline."
+thumbnail: /assets/metaballs/thumbnail.png
 ---

 {% include youtubePlayer.html id="7w5PWmYU8to" %}